Praying Mantis Lifespan: How Long Do Praying Mantis Live?

 Like any pet owner, you’re going to want to extend the life of your pet for as long as possible.
 There are several ways that you can maximize the lifespan of your praying mantis.
 For starters, mantids should be kept in their own tank to avoid cannibalism between two mantids.
 Because each praying mantis only requires a little tank, this isn’t usually difficult to achieve.

 It is also important to know which species of mantis you are keeping as a pet.
-This is because each mantis species need a certain temperature and humidity level.
+This is because each mantis species needs a certain temperature and humidity level.
 Some species can be found in humid woodland environments, while others can be found in deserts or dry grasslands.

 Finally, it’s important to know how much to feed them and when.
-Mantises will only eat live insects as food.
-Flies, crickets, moths, caterpillars, locusts, and other insects are examples of insects that you can feed them.
+Mantises will only eat live prey as food.
+Flies, crickets, moths, caterpillars, locusts, and other insects are examples of insects that you can feed to them.
 How often you have to feed your praying mantis will depend on the species, the sort of food you feed it, the mantis’s size, the mantis’s bodily state (well-fed or lean), and its life stage.
-Some eat every day while others will actually be harmed by daily feedings.
+Some eat every day, while others will actually be harmed by daily feedings.

 About the Author